astyarn/CommunicationWithArduino/README.md

 Data from the Arduino is send to a WPF app via serial communication.
 Additionally the desired temperature can be set via the WPF app, and also send to the Arduino via serial communication.

+#Code
+The code is in two parts.
+The Visual Studio project containing the wpf app, and the .ino file containing the code uploaded to the Arduino.